How to Find the Right Interior Designer for You28 February 2022

-Step 1 - Identify your style
+Step 1 - Find your style

-Step 2 - Set yourself a budget
+Step 2 - Set a budget

-Step 3 - Take a look at some design portfolios
+Step 3 - Browse through design portfolios

-When looking for an interior designer you should try to remain open-minded.
+When looking for an interior designer, keep an open-mind during the search.
 Have a look at their portfolio and see what they have created.
-Do your style and expectations match up?
+Do your style and expectations align?
 Could you see yourself living in one of their creations?
-How about their profile, does their passion and enthusiasm strike a chord with you?
+Does their profile, passion and enthusiasm strike a chord with you?

 Step 4 - Chat to potential designers

-Step 5 - The brief
+Step 5 - The creative brief

 Step 6 - The Proposal